Have you ever been curious why Google and other search engines rank some websites above others in search results?

 Search engines like to see websites and content that are newer or updated recently.
 Information on a newer or recently updated page is less likely to be outdated for the user, so Google gives it a boost.

 This is just another reason to publish blog posts regularly.
 Google will see the activity as a site that is fresh and relevant.

-You may also want to consider adding new weddings to your portfolio every few months and updating your bio and About page a couple times a year.
+You may also want to consider adding new weddings to your portfolio every few months and updating your bio and About page each year.

 Page load speed

 Other factors being equal, faster websites rank better.

 This is because website users do not have the patience to wait for your site to load once they click on your search listing.
 They’ll bounce back to the the search results if they wait too long.
 We want pages to load in three seconds or less (preferably way less).